Ongoing neonatology research at Children's Colorado

-The research that the physician-scientists conduct in our Department of Neonatology means our Level IV NICU is able to provide the highest level of care for any condition that may affect a newborn – no matter how rare or critical.
+The research that our physician-scientists conduct in the Section of Neonatology directly informs care in the Level IV NICU.
+Ongoing research efforts enable us to provide the highest level of care for any condition that may affect a newborn – no matter how rare or critical.

 Our outcomes remain above the standard, even as the complexity and acuity of our patients increase.